Washington boy missing for 8 months found hundreds of miles away in Missouri

 In a statement posted online last month, Vancouver police said prosecutors charged Breadson’s grandparents with custodial interference, and are suspects in his disappearance.

-Since June 2022, Vancouver Police Detectives have attempted to contact multiple family members to determine if Breadson is with family or is truly missing.
-To date, the family members that have been contacted have not provided investigators information related to the whereabouts of Breadson and he has not been located.VANCOUVER, WASH.
+Since June 2022, Vancouver Police Detectives had attempted to contact multiple family members to determine if Breadson is with family or was truly missing.
+The family members that had been contacted had not provided investigators information related to the whereabouts of Breadson.VANCOUVER, WASH.
 POLICE DEPT.

 “Breadson’s recovery would not have been possible without the combined efforts of the